 The Design Narrative Phase tasked DKA and their consultant team with a thorough evaluation of the existing site, buildings, and the school’s current and future needs to provide the research WCPSS requires to create a budget, program, and project schedule exhibits for the upcoming Design & Construction project at Fuller ES.
 The Wake County Board of Education’s recommendation and ultimate determination was to demolish the existing facilities and replace them with all new construction and site design.

 In 2019, DKA was commissioned for the campus replacement of Fuller ES.
-The improved campus is designed to accommodate 528 students, 46 teaching spaces (including the additional teaching spaces to support the school’s magnet programs), and approximately 103,352 square feet of building on a 15-acre property.
+The improved campus is designed to accommodate 528 students, 46 teaching spaces (including the additional teaching spaces to support the school’s magnet programs), and approximately 103,352 SF of building on a 15-acre property.
 The new site design proposed to separate the service drive, bus loading/unloading, staff parking, carpool drop-off/pick-up, and play areas into four distinct areas of the site to avoid congestion between these functions and improve the safety of the students.
 The building design utilized 2-story classroom wings to reduce the building footprint on a constrained site limited by steep, tree-covered hillside slopes down to wetlands located on the property.
 Many of the classrooms are positioned in the east/west-oriented building wings for optimal daylighting, and the north / south-oriented wing houses the indoor play area, dining, and the “noisy” classrooms, including the music room and band/orchestra room.
 The Administration and Media Center are positioned centrally on the south-facing façade to create a bright, welcoming, identifiable main entry.